The Chase (British game show): Rivalry with Pointless

 In its timeslot, The Chase airs at the same time as BBC One's Pointless, a game show launched in August 2009, two months after The Chase's debut.
 The two programmes usually receive similar ratings (for example in September 2012, The Chase had 2.44 million viewers versus 2.27 million for Pointless).
 However, between October 2012 and January 2013, The Chase beat Pointless in the ratings each week.
 For two weeks in February 2013, Pointless received a higher share than The Chase (3.53 million viewers to 3.41 million, and again 3.58 million viewers to 3.30 million).

 Awards

 International versions

+This table lists all international variants in the television game show franchise The Chase that have been broadcast since the debut of the original British version of the show on 29 June 2009.